 Teachers may have to set up behavior modification plans to encourage your child to stop and think about his/her behavior before doing something.
 In the event the behavior continues, a conference will be set up between the parents, director, and classroom staff.
-We will work with you to help find a plan that works both in our program and in your home.
-It is important and required that parents and staff work together in a positive manner to help your child work on their behavior issue while providing consistency for the child in a positive manner to help your child work on their behavior issue while providing consistency for the child.
+We will work with your to help find a plan that works both in our program and in your home.
+It is important and required that parents and staff work together in a positive manner to help your child work on their behavior issue while providing consistency for the child.
 Regarding excessive behavioral conditions, the following steps will be taken: